Universal MBQC with generalised parity-phase interactions and Pauli measurements: PPM in the ZX-calculus

+Then, giving a deterministic implementation of a gate $G$ amounts to proving that there exists boolean functions $\zeta, \xi$ such that the following equation holds, for all values of the boolean variables $a, b, c, x, z$: \ctikzfig{ms-translate5}

-\begin{quote} \textbf{Remark:} The colours play opposite roles in equations \eqref{eq:meas-effects} and \eqref{eq:errors}.
-This is a common theme in the ZX-calculus, and comes from the fact that basis elements of one colour can be described as spiders of the other colour (cf. equation~\eqref{eq:spider-basis1}). \end{quote}
+\begin{remark*} The colours play opposite roles in equations \eqref{eq:meas-effects} and \eqref{eq:errors}.
+This is a common theme in the ZX-calculus, and comes from the fact that basis elements of one colour can be described as spiders of the other colour (cf. equation~\eqref{eq:spider-basis1}). \end{remark*}